ritwickdey/vscode-live-server/README.md

 ## Usage/Shortcuts

-**_[In case if you don't have any `.html` file in your workspace then you have to follow method no 3 & 4 to start Live Server.
+**_[NOTE: In case if you don't have any `.html` or `.htm` file in your workspace then you have to follow method no 3 & 4 to start Live Server.
 I don't know why you want so?! :p But feature is still there.]_**

 1. Open a HTML File/Project and directly Click to `Go Live` from StatusBar to turn off/on the server.
 ![Go Live Control Preview](./images/Screenshot/statusbar2.jpg)